 PIM: Protocol Independent Multicast

-PIM is a protocol used to route Multicast traffic across routers and networks.
-By configuring PIM, we can fine-tune the path Multicast packets will take on the network.
+PIM is a protocol used to route multicast traffic across routers and networks.
+By configuring PIM, we can fine-tune the path that multicast packets will take on the network.

 PIM can be configured to operate in either dense mode or sparse mode.
 The decision on which mode to choose largely depends on how your network is designed and where you want to send the multicast messages.